Harsha-Bhargav/prompt-engineering-project/README.md

 ### Setting up Flowise and Pinecone Vector Database

-Detailed instructions for setting up Flowise and Pinecone Vector Database can be found in the README file [here](chatflows/flowise_setup.md).
+Detailed instructions for setting up Flowise and Pinecone Vector Database can be found in **flowise_setup.md** file [here](chatflows/flowise_setup.md).

 ### Programming the Chatbot

 To program KnowBot, follow these steps:
 1. Upload PDFs of class-related documents to the bot in the Flowise UI on localhost port 3000 in the Chatflows section.
+As shown here:

 ### Obtaining the Chatbot API